hrossman/pymsm/paper.md

 \lambda_{j,j'}(t|Z) = \lambda_{0j,j'}(t) \exp(Z^T \beta_{j,j'}) \, ,
 $$
 the estimation procedure is straightforward.
 Specifically, under transition-specific semi-parametric Cox models, we can easily deal with:
-- Right censoring and competing events based on the approach of (andersen1991non).
+- Right censoring and competing events based on the approach of @[Andersen:1991].
 Namely, maximization of the likelihood function in terms of all the involved  Cox models is done by maximizing the likelihood of each transition separately.
-Thus, we use the standard partial likelihood estimators of $\beta_{j,j'}$ (klein2006survival) and Breslow estimator of $\Lambda_{0j,j'}(t)=\int_0^t \lambda_{0j,j'}(u)du$ (Breslow, 1972).
+Thus, we use the standard partial likelihood estimators of $\beta_{j,j'}$ @[Klein:2006] and Breslow estimator of $\Lambda_{0j,j'}(t)=\int_0^t \lambda_{0j,j'}(u)du$ (Breslow, 1972).
 - Left truncation which occurs at each transition that is not the origin state of the subject's path.
-Bias due to left truncation is eliminated by using the well-known risk-set correction (klein2006survival).
+Bias due to left truncation is eliminated by using the well-known risk-set correction @[Klein:2006].
 - Recurrent events which occurs when subjects visit the same state multiple times.
-In such cases, the robust standard errors account for correlated outcomes within a subject (andersen1982cox).
+In such cases, the robust standard errors account for correlated outcomes within a subject @[Andersen:1982].

 Based on the estimates of the regression coefficients and the cumulative baseline hazard functions all the distribution functions of Section \ref{Sec1} can be estimated by replacing the integrals with sums over the observed failure time, and any unknown parameter is replaced by its estimator.
 Specifically, let $\tau_{j^*,j}$ be the largest observed event time of transition $j^* \rightarrow j$.
 Then,
 $$
+\begin{multlined}
 \widehat{\Pr} (J_N=j | J_C=j^*,Z(0)=Z) \\
 =   \sum_{t_m \leq \tau_{j^*,j}} \exp\left( \widehat\beta_{j^*,j}^T Z\right) \widehat\lambda_{0j^*,j}(t_m) \exp \left\{-\sum_{k=1}^{|K_{j^*}|} \widehat\Lambda_{0j^*,k}(t_{m-1})\exp\left( \widehat\beta_{j^*,k}^T Z\right) \right\} \, ,
+\end{multlined}
 $$

 $$